maddox/dasher/README.md

 * `address` - The MAC address of the button.
 * `interface` - Optionally listen for the button on a specific network interface. (`enX` on OS X and `ethX` on Linux)
 * `timeout` - Optionally set the time required between button press detections (if multiple pressese are detected) in milliseconds
+* `protocol` - Optionally set the time protocol for your Dash button.
+Options are udp and arp.
+Default listens to both protocols.
+The "newer ~(2016)" JK29LP tends to use udp.
 * `url` - The URL that will be requested.
 * `method` - The HTTP method of the request.
 * `headers` - Optional headers to use in the request.
 * `json` - Optionally declare the content body as being JSON in the request.
 * `body` - Optionally provide a content-body that will be sent with the request.
+* `debug` - Used for testing button presses and will -not- perform a request.

 Setting and using these values should be enough to cover almost every kind of HTTP request you need to make.